sealed trait Result[+E, +T] extends Any

 Calls

-values.
-Often used to chain fallible operations that may returnErr
+Resultvalues.
+Often used to chain fallible operations that may returnErr.An alias of flatMap

 Examples